-Driven by curiosity and wanderlust, Carrie set out on a journey to visit every continent with her Mom.
-They completed the journey, exploring more than 25 countries.
+Driven by curiosity and a sense of adventure, Carrie set out on a journey to visit every continent with her Mom.
+They did just that in 2017 after returning from Antarctica, and exploring more than 25 countries around the world over a decade.
 She believes these travel experiences connecting with people, ideas and cultures around the world shape her ability to live on purpose and do meaningful work.

 Carrie holds a Bachelor of Arts degree in Communication Studies from The University of North Carolina at Greensboro and a Master of Public Administration degree with a focus on Education Policy and Economic Development from The University of North Carolina at Chapel Hill.
 She is also a graduate of the Business Management for Nonprofit Leaders program at Wake Forest University, School of Business.